wardi/jsonsquared/README.md

 ```

-### Vertical lists
+### Simple vertical lists

-Lists columns continue to neighboring rows if those rows do not contain
+Lists columns continue to following rows if those rows do not contain
 an element that forces the start of a new object.
 In this example
 only a value in the "name" column would start a new object.